NonaSuomy/ZoIP/README.md

 make install UNINSTALL=1
 ```

-Install Festival, and the 'kallpc8k' voice, sitable for telephone quality.
+Install Festival, and the 'kallpc8k' voice, suitable for telephone quality.

-**Note:** *YAML is not required I just don't like to see it keep popping up in cpan that it;s not installed.*
+**Note:** *YAML is not required I just don't like to see it keep popping up in cpan that it's not installed.*

 ```
 yum install festival bison python-devel pcre-devel perl-CPAN